How To Prepare For Med School Interviews: Common Questions

 It’s no secret that med school interviews are stressful and nerve-wracking, and it’s okay to feel that way.
 However, you don’t want to give your interviewers the impression you’re nervous or worried.
 Maintain a positive demeanor and be confident in your speech.

-Keeping a clean, polished look internally and externally goes a long way during medical school interviews.
+Keeping a clean, polished look internally and externally goes a long way during interviews.
 It sounds cliche, but smiling also makes a difference.
 Smiling can help calm you down and put your interviewers at ease as well.
 Never underestimate the power of a smile.

 1. How Long Are Medical School Interviews?